camrossi/aci-k8s-demo/README.md

-# ACI K8S and Ansible Driven Automation -- WORK IN PROGRESS
+# ACI K8S and Ansible Driven Automation

 This GitRepo contains a demo to show how we can leverage the power of Cisco ACI Fabric, Kubernetes and Red Hat Ansible's event-driven automation to dynamically program the ACI fabric.
 Our goal is to efficiently expose a Kubernetes LoadBalancer Service IP, illustrating how these technologies can work in tandem to enhance network agility and responsiveness.